Mac keeps Crashing? Solved in 7 Ways [2023 Guide] - Qiling

 Step 2.
 Hold the keys until you see the Apple logo.

 Step 3.
-Now you have reset the NVRAM, and your Mac will boot normally.
+Now that you've reset the NVRAM, your Mac should boot normally.

 Step 1.
-Restart your Mac, and press and hold the Shift+Option+Control+R keys simultaneously.
+To restart your Mac, press and hold the Shift+Option+Control+R keys simultaneously while restarting the computer.
+This will boot the computer in Recovery Mode.

 Reset SMC